 Here's the Scotland's Best pick of the top attractions in the Highlands:

 Even if you stay for a week, you will only get a short glimpse of the many things to see and do here - there is something to suit everyone’s interests including museums and gardens.

 The Caledonian Canal connects the North Sea and the Atlantic Ocean and four fresh-water lochs (Dochfour, Ness, Oich and Lochy) and is the only canal capable of carrying ships of up to 500 tons from one side of the UK to the other.
 Built between 1803 and 1822 it was planned and supervised by Thomas Telford.
-Hire a motor cruiser or a yacht and travel along the 60 miles of the Great Glen, through fantastic scenery, superb fishing, under swing bridges, numerous locks culminating at Neptune’s Staircase, a flight of eight locks at Banavie near Fort William.
-As you arrive at Banavie you will see the majestic Ben Nevis.
-Shops, restaurants, inns can be found along the length of the canal all the way from Inverness to Fort William.
+You can hire a motor cruiser or a yacht and travel along the 60 miles of the Great Glen which is a 700 million year old geologic fault stretching from Scotland's east to west coasts.
+Enjoy fantastic scenery, superb fishing, navigate swing bridges and numerous locks culminating at Neptune’s Staircase, a flight of eight locks at Banavie near Fort William.
+As you arrive at Banavie you will see the majestic Ben Nevis which is Scotland's highest mountain.

 Lying between Aviemore and Kingussie lies Leault Farm where Neil Ross holds his Working Sheepdog demonstrations.
 Watch around 12 dogs herding the sheep and ducks, try your hand at shearing, bottle feed the orphan lambs, cuddle the puppies.
 Neil has appeared several times on “One Man and His Dog” and in the Scottish Sheepdog Trials”.
 This could be the highlight of your holiday.
 Souvenirs.
 Demonstrations - May to October daily.